-Jonathan E. Altman is a partner at Munger Tolles & Olson.
-Since joining the firm in 1993, Mr. Altman has specialized in high-profile, complex fraud and legal malpractice litigation and has played an active role in the firm’s False Claims Act practice.
-He has also represented major entertainment clients in various copyright actions.
+Jonathan E. Altman is a partner at Munger, Tolles & Olson.
+Since joining the firm in 1993, Mr. Altman has specialized in high-profile, complex business and legal malpractice litigation.

 In 2011, Mr. Altman served as one of two lead trial counsel for a Southern California public utility accused of fraud and breach of contract.
-Mr. Altman recently completed a four-week arbitration of the matter, which concerned claims in excess of $150 million.
+After a four-week arbitration of the matter, which concerned claims in excess of $150 million, the arbitrator found for the utility on all counts.
 In 2009, Mr. Altman was one of three lead trial counsel representing a major aerospace manufacturer in a three-month, high-stakes fraud and breach of contract trial involving claims of well over a billion dollars.

 In the past, Mr. Altman has served as one of a team of lawyers representing a Los Angeles subway contractor in False Claims Act litigation arising from the formation of a highly publicized “sinkhole” near the intersection of Hollywood and Vine.
 Mr. Altman also represented a Hollywood movie studio accused of plagiarizing the script for one of its mega-blockbusters and has represented a major music company in a class action claiming a failure to pay proper pension contributions under ERISA.
 Mr. Altman is active in the firm’s pro bono practice and recently represented a class of homeless persons suing the city of Santa Monica for denial of services.